AI Use Cases/Financial Services

 The Problem

 Financial Services finance teams manage procurement spend across fragmented vendor ecosystems - core banking platforms like Temenos and FIS, compliance monitoring tools, loan origination systems, and third-party service providers - without centralized visibility.
 Purchase orders, invoices, and vendor contracts live in disconnected systems: ERP databases, Salesforce Financial Services Cloud, and spreadsheets maintained by relationship managers.
-This fragmentation means your Finance & Accounting teams spend 60+ hours monthly manually reconciling vendor invoices, categorizing spend by regulatory bucket (BSA/AML monitoring costs, Dodd-Frank compliance infrastructure, SOX 404 audit support), and identifying duplicate payments or contract overages.
+This fragmentation means Finance & Accounting teams commonly spend 60+ hours monthly manually reconciling vendor invoices, categorizing spend by regulatory bucket (BSA/AML monitoring costs, Dodd-Frank compliance infrastructure, SOX 404 audit support), and identifying duplicate payments or contract overages.

 Revenue & Operational Impact

 The downstream impact is direct: operational loss ratios creep upward because procurement inefficiencies aren't visible until quarterly close, vendor relationships drift out of control (renegotiation opportunities missed, SLA breaches undetected), and compliance teams can't quickly answer FDIC or OCC examiners' questions about third-party operational risk spend.
-Controllers report losing 2-3 business days per month to vendor dispute resolution that should have been prevented.
+Controllers can lose 2-3 business days per month to vendor dispute resolution that should have been prevented.
 Loan origination cost per application rises as hidden vendor fees accumulate untracked.

 Why Generic Tools Fail